Pulsar Sparking: What if mountains on the surface?: Discussion

-where $\Omega^*$ is the stellar angular velocity and $\Omega(h)$ is the angular velocity of the magnetosphere as a function of gap height. (iv) When the Lorentz factor for positrons is up to $10^6 \sim 10^7$, the contribution of the thermal ICS process is not negligible.
+where $\Omega^*$ is the stellar angular velocity and $\Omega(h)$ is the angular velocity of the magnetosphere as a function of gap height.
+However, our approximation is justified because only the angular velocity of stellar rotation ($\Omega^*$) is used in the calculation based on Equation~\eqref{eq:basic}, and this equation is guaranteed by a serious electrodynamic analysis presented in Appendix B of \citetalias{Ruderman+etal+1975}. (iv) When the Lorentz factor for positrons is up to $10^6 \sim 10^7$, the contribution of the thermal ICS process is not negligible.

 There are also some possible approaches to test whether there are mountains in the polar cap region of pulsars.
-Since it is necessary for the pulsars below the death line in Figure~\ref{fig:ppdotm} to have mountains on the surface to generate radio pulses, then the observed distribution of the discharge points of those pulsars would have a higher probability of exhibiting irregular features than that of normal pulsars above the death line.
+Since it is necessary for the pulsars below the death line in Figure~\ref{fig:ppdotm} to have mountains on the surface to generate radio pulses, the observed distribution of the discharge points of those pulsars would have a higher probability of exhibiting irregular features than that of normal pulsars above the death line.
 This observational difference provides a diagnostic tool: by searching for characteristic emissions from surface mountains, we may identify the mechanism by which topographical features on apparently dormant pulsars can restart particle acceleration through magnetospheric disturbances.

-Meanwhile, star quakes are supposed to be a major origin for the formation of those mountains on the pulsar surface\citep{Xu+2023,Wang+2024}.
-We therefore predict a correlation between pulsar timing anomalies (glitches/anti-glitches) and irregular sparking behavior, manifested either as unexpected emission episodes or asymmetric spark-point distributions.
-Such a correlation would provide compelling evidence for the existence of surface mountains in our model, while simultaneously offering new insights into the fundamental composition of pulsars.
+With the assumption of mountains on the stellar surface, it could be natural to understand the correlation between the peculiar emission features and pulsar timing anomalies in a wind-braking model~\citep{Tong+2013}, as has already been noted observationaly~\citep{Kramer+2006, Lyne+2010}.

+The rotational energy of a pulsar could be lost through the combined effects of magnetic dipole radiation and particle winds~\citep{Xu+2001}, as verified by numerical simulations~\citep{Contopoulos+2006}, and the wind braking mainly contributes to changes in timing behaviour at a higher order~\citep{Wang+2012,Tong+2013, Tong+2014}.
+With a locally enhanced accelerating field, the flow of the particle wind may increase due to sparking around a mountain in the polar cap region, resulting in significant timing irregularity.